Blopeur/blopeur.github.io/_posts/2020-06-29-intel-patent-batch.md

 Patent: [Context save with variable save state size - Intel](http://freepatentsonline.com/20200110608.pdf) A more efficient XSAVE is on the way.

 Patent: [Avoid thread switching in cache management - Intel](http://freepatentsonline.com/20200110721.pdf) A method to avoid thread switching in cache management in Intel GPUs.
-More details:

-Patent: [Apparatus and method for multiplication and accumulation of complex values - Intel](http://freepatentsonline.com/20200110581.pdf) The VEX-encoded 128-bit DSP instructions...
-More details:
+Patent: [Apparatus and method for multiplication and accumulation of complex values - Intel](http://freepatentsonline.com/20200110581.pdf) The VEX-encoded 128-bit DSP instructions.

 As you can see this, there is quite a bit of encryption-related effort.
 But, the more exciting patents revolve around the FPGA and chipset technology (MCM, NoCs) where Intel needs to catch up with Arm and AMD.
 Last but not least, it is rather interesting that we start to see Spinor associated technology popping up at the hardware level.